SchlossLab/Sovacool_OptiFit_mSphere_2022/AnalysisRoadmap.md

     - [ ] Use of 10, 20, 30...
 90% of data to create reference databases (R)
         - [ ] Subset with different weighted methods:
             - none
-            - ref-abundance
-            - sample-abundance
+            - abundance
-            - sample-dists
+            - distances (connectivity)
         - [ ] Cluster reference sequences using OptiClust
         - [ ] Get MCC
         - [ ] Run 10 times to get the seed that gives the best clustering for each set of references